Catalog Description

 2. Conduct a job analysis.

-4. Explain and evaluate HR's role in the performance management process in a specific organization.
+4. Explain and evaluate HR's role in the performance management process.

 6. Write and deliver a Performance Improvement Plan (PIP).

-7. Conduct a needs assessment to determine the training needs of the organization.
+7. Explain how to determine the training needs of the organization.

 8. Identify and explain important federal laws governing the employer-employee relationship.

-10. Conduct a training program and evaluate its effectiveness.
+10. Distinguish types of training and ways to evaluate effectiveness.

 General Education Information